5/14/2025

 Chief Executive Officer

-products already, I think.
 Yeah, I think Geico is a significant addition and having an additional market within our portfolio.
-We're doing commercial auto, personal lines auto, specialty lines launched in Ohio this month.
-And so what that is providing is another national branded product to our distribution at favorable pricing to our customers and at favorable commission rates that I think help stabilize the commission reductions we've all seen over the past decade.
-I think new competition in the IA channel is going to create more stability around comp and also is going to incentivize other markets to come out with new business incentives, retention incentives in order for them to maintain their market share.
+We're doing commercial auto, personal lines, auto specialty lines launched in Ohio this month.
+And so what that is providing is another national branded product to our distribution at favorable pricing to our customers. and at favorable commission rates that I think helps stabilize the commission reductions we've all seen over the past decade.
+I think new competition in the IA channel is going to create more stability around comp and also is going to incentivize other markets to come out with new business incentives, retention incentives, in order for them to maintain their market share.
 As you guys know, Geico's combined ratio has been excellent the last few quarters.
-That gives them a pricing position that is favorable and that also will play into, as we talked to with Pablo, some of our premium retention.
+That gives them a pricing position that is favorable.
+And that also will play into, as we talked to with Pablo, some of our premium retention.
 We'll now have another market for our customers to consider as they go into their renewals.
 As you're seeing rate increases from other markets, Progressive and Geico both have some pricing advantages.
 That gives our customers the ability to be retained, albeit at a lower average premium.
-I think Geico is going to be a significant player in the IA channel.
-So far with us, we're seeing great early success.
+So I think Geico is going to be a significant player in the IA channel.
+And so far with us, we're seeing great early success.

 speaker